 Figures just released from Cranfield University describe a “woeful situation” in a significant drop for women occupying FTSE 250 Board positions and numbers remaining the same for FTSE 100 companies.

 The lack of available talent is one reason often given for not appointing women to the board or other top leadership positions.
 However, what is much more likely is that companies are simply not looking or trying hard enough.
 Many senior level positions are not advertised and are filled through an “old boys network” from the current male leadership making it harder for women to break in.

 There have been various initiatives to address the problem.
-For example, there are a number of pan-European talent pools of qualified women board members.
+For example, there are a number of talent pools of qualified women board members, both in Europe and the UK.
 Companies can tap into these pools and select candidates based on the required skill set.
 Recruitment firms can play an important role here as they inevitably have access to a vast pool of qualified candidates.

 Board level training

 Another way to address the “supply side” of the problem is by providing leadership and board level training to qualified women candidates.
 Such executive courses offered by top Business Schools not only help foster the right attitude but serve as key networking platforms as well.

 Clearly, however, the key to solving the problem of discrimination at senior levels and for real change to occur is to create a critical mass of women at the very top which then has a snowball effect.
 Large corporations are designed in a way that values trickle from the top down.
 Ensuring a better representation of women on boards would likely have the desired effect throughout the whole organisation.
 Having a token female presence at the top is never going to be very effective.